genral-walker/Sneakers4U/README.md

 # Sneakers4U

 An E-commerce web app.
-(Still In Development)
+(Still In Development).

 Built with:
 - React
 - Scss